 ICBI provides access to a variety of funding sources for translational research, and technology development and commercialization.
-Indiana CTSI offers milestone-based grant support for assay and model development through the CORE grant, screening and identification of potential drug molecules through the Molecular Therapeutics grant, development of proof of concept for drug, device, cell or gene therapy and diagnostics through the CRT grant and further product development through the Technology Enhancement Award (TEA ).
+Indiana CTSI offers milestone-based grant support for assay and model development through the Core Pilot grant, screening and identification of potential drug molecules through the Molecular Therapeutics grant, development of proof of concept for drug, device, cell or gene therapy and diagnostics through the Collaboration in Translational Research grant (CTR) and further product development through the Technology Enhancement Award (TEA ).
 ICBI provides support and guidance for SBIR/STTR applications and connections to angel and venture capital investors.

 The Indiana Clinical and Translational Sciences Institute (CTSI) and Indiana University offer a variety of funding opportunities that are open to IUSM researchers.
 These include funding for basic research and clinical trials as well as specialized opportunities for equipment.

 The Technology Enhancement Awards (TEA) supports the development of healthcare product-focused technologies with a goal to advance it toward commercialization.
 The critical preclinical data generated using the TEA award may support SBIR/STTR application and engagement of commercial partner.
 The technology may already reside in a startup company or a clear plan exists to place it into a startup.
 TEA funding is supported by Indiana CTSI and Indiana University School of Medicine through the office of the Associate Dean for Entrepreneurship in partnership with the Indiana Center for Biomedical Innovation (ICBI).
 The awardees will receive funding up to $50,000, a position as an ICBI residence scholar and mentorship support through the ICBI Advisory Council. please click on the ICBI, Technology Enhancement Award (TEA)-2019 Submission deadline September 7th, 2019.
 TEA RFA Guidelines 2019 and other Support forms